SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 Optimize My SVG Now — Free

-SVG optimization is the process of reducing an SVG file's size while preserving its visual appearance.
+An SVG optimizer is a tool that reduces SVG file size while preserving visual quality.
 SVG files exported from design tools like Adobe Illustrator, Inkscape, or Figma often contain large amounts of unnecessary data — editor metadata, comments, redundant attributes, and verbose path coordinates — that inflate file size without contributing anything to the rendered image.

-A well-optimized SVG can be 50–80% smaller than the original exported file, loading significantly faster and improving user experience across all devices.
+A good SVG optimizer online can make files 50–80% smaller than the original exported file, loading significantly faster and improving user experience across all devices.

-💡 Quick Fact: An SVG logo exported from Adobe Illustrator is typically 3–10× larger than it needs to be.
-Optimization removes all the bloat.
+Quick Fact: An SVG logo exported from Adobe Illustrator is typically 3-10x larger than it needs to be.
+A good SVG optimizer removes all the bloat.

 Why Optimize SVG Files?